ZupIT/beagle-docs/content/en/docs/API/Context/_index.md

 {{% /tab %}}

 {{% tab name="Kotlin DSL" %}}
-In Kotlin it is necessary to create some classes to manage multivalued contexts
+It's necessary to create some classes to manage multivalued contexts in Kotlin.

 ```
 Container(